-In this tutorial I will show you a simple and easy way to draw a bathing baby elephant as shown in the picture.
+In this tutorial, I will show you a simple, easy way to draw a bathing baby elephant as shown.

 Baby elephants body

-Once you have drawn your 45 and 90 degree angles you will then need to add a large circle inside it making sure that it fits snugly inside the angles
+Once you have drawn your 45 and 90-degree angles you will then need to add a large circle inside it making sure that it fits snugly inside the angles as shown below.

-Once you have done this you will then need to draw a large hoop shape at the top of the circle making sure that the solid back edge of the hoop starts about 2⁄3rds of the way over the circle, and the open end of the hoop touch's the line that forms your 45 degree angle.
-You will also need to make sure that the bottom line of the hoop sits just below the line of the
+With that done you will then need to draw a large hoop shape at the top of the circle.
+Make sure that the solid back edge of the hoop starts about 2⁄3rds of the way over the circle, and the open end of the hoop touch's the line that forms your 45-degree angle.
+Also, make sure that the bottom line of the hoop sits just below the line of the circle.
+See below.

 Drawing the baby elephants head.

 The first thing you need to do is to draw the basic outline of the elephants head.
 To do this you will need to closely follow the steps below.